Yichuans/presentation/krakow.md

 ## gaps and comparisons, spatially
 <!-- .slide: data-background="#8c0303" -->
-note: from a data point of view, identify where broad gaps are; if a hypothetical site is to be submitted, how does it compare to existing sites.
+note: from a data point of view, identify where broad gaps are; if a hypothetical site is to be submitted, how does it compare to existing sites. not to be prescriptive

 ## proof of concept
 for now